Skip to main content

 -- Remove values

-DELETE FROM turbo.tracked_contracts
+DELETE FROM streamling.tracked_contracts

 WHERE value = lower('0x...');

--- Check contents
+-- Check contents (includes updated_at timestamp)

-SELECT * FROM turbo.tracked_contracts;
+SELECT * FROM streamling.tracked_contracts;

 Changes take effect immediately - within seconds, your pipeline will start filtering based on the updated values!